100 Years of Pulling Beers

-Once a simple bar and family home, the Plainland Hotel has come a long way since it opened its doors in 1914.
+Once a humble bar and family home, the Plainland Hotel has come a long way since it opened its doors in 1914.

 Porters Plainland is a familiar landmark on the Warrego Highway just an hour's drive from Brisbane, at the eastern gateway to Queensland's beautiful Lockyer Valley.

-In the days when the old swaggies were still on the roads, Dick and Rita would often provide a night's rest on the verandah and a breakfast in the morning.
+Dick Porter, a showman at heart, ran a pretty unique operation.
+He and Rita never owned or drove a vehicle and never had more than one holiday in thirty years of running the pub.
+In the days when the old swaggies were still on the roads, they would provide a night's rest on the verandah and a breakfast in the morning.

 Bob and Julie Porter met working at the Commonwealth Bank, and in 1976 took the plunge in more ways than one, securing the freehold on the pub which was relocated to make way for a four-lane Warrego Highway.
 It still served as their home when Michael was born in 1980.

-Their investment marked the start of the hotel's transformation with the growing district into the entertainment destination it is today.
+Their investment spurred the hotel's gradual transformation into the entertainment destination it is today.
 A simple bar and counter-meals service was expanded with TAB, then a liquor barn, and in 1995 a family restaurant.
 In 2002, with Michael Porter now on board as hotel manager, the pub underwent a major QHA-award-winning redevelopment

 In recent years further work has added a drive-thru bottleshop

-(the Valley's largest selection), and upgrades to the pub including a second deck for smokers off the sports bar, new live entertainment facilities and a freshly refurbished dining room.
-Still firmly under family management, today the Plainland Hotel is a thriving business employing over 50 staff.
+- the Valley's largest selection - and upgrades to the pub including a second deck for smokers off the sports bar, new live entertainment facilities and a freshly refurbished dining room.
+Still firmly under family management, today Porters Plainland Hotel is a thriving local business employing over 50 staff.

 Whether you're looking for the Highway's best pub entertainment